SLAM for Visually Impaired People: a Survey: Result

 Navigation in crowded environments also poses challenges for assistive technologies.
 For example, in assistive systems that operate based on SLAM, the presence of numerous dynamic elements, such as moving individuals and objects, introduces ambiguity into feature detection and tracking, leading to difficulties in accurately estimating the pose of the user and structure of the environment.
-The dynamic nature of crowds also hinders loop closure detection, disrupts map consistency, and contributes to drifts.
+The dynamic nature of crowds also hinders loop closure detection, disrupts map consistency, and contributes to drift.
 Moreover, the lack of distinct visual landmarks in crowded scenes represents a reliable localization challenge, which potentially reduces the robustness and accuracy of the overall SLAM system.
-Addressing these challenges requires the development of new approaches to effectively address the complexity of such environments.
-Some reviewed studies have examined this issue.
+Addressing these challenges requires the development of new approaches to address the complexity of such environments effectively.
+Several studies have investigated this issue.

 \cite{zhang2023research} presented a guide mobile robot engineered for the complexities of navigating different environments while considering dynamic objects and human presence.
 The robot could handle crowded environments with multiple dynamic objects.
-To accomplish this, the robot leveraged a spatial risk map, a tool that evaluates potential object-occupied spaces, to chart a path that effectively minimizes disruptions.
+To accomplish this, the robot leveraged a spatial risk map, which is a tool that evaluates potential object-occupied spaces, to chart a path that effectively minimizes disruptions.
 This study presents experiments in which a robot successfully guided a user through the passage of multiple objects and people.
+The research used Cartography SLAM for off-line mapping.
+It's important to note that this paper did not address the dynamic environment through SLAM, but rather used SLAM solely as a tool to pre-build the map of the environment.

 In another study, \cite{qiu2022egocentric} introduced an egocentric human trajectory forecasting model that was designed for navigation in crowded environments.
-By leveraging a wearable camera, the model captures detailed surroundings and the user's past trajectory to predict their future.
-The trajectories obtained using ORB-SLAM3 were used to train the egocentric human trajectory forecasting model, which predicted the wearer's future trajectory based on contextual cues captured by the wearable camera and the wearer's past trajectory.
+The model predicts the path of the sensor wearer using their past trajectories, nearby pedestrian trajectories, scene semantic and depth data.
+The authors collected an egocentric human trajectory forecasting dataset.
+As they could not use GPS or motion capture systems for recording the trajectory, they used ORB-SLAM3 to obtain the ground-truth sensor wearer trajectory.
+The trajectories obtained using ORB-SLAM3 were used to train the egocentric human trajectory forecasting model.
+It is important to note that this study, like the previous one, did not handle the crowded environment through SLAM itself, but rather used SLAM as a tool for obtaining the trajectory ground-truth.